DeepSpace2/StyleFrame/docs/api_documentation.rst

 """"""""""""""""""""

 :arguments:
-   :styles: (list | tuple) List or tuple of `Styler` objects to be applied to rows in an alternating manner
+   :styles: (list | tuple | set) List or tuple of `Styler` objects to be applied to rows in an alternating manner
 :returns: self

 rename